 Victoria Falls can be viewed from two different countries – Zambia and Zimbabwe.
 About 70% of the Falls can be seen from Zimbabwe, and the remaining portion is in Zambia.
 Iguazu Falls can similarly be seen from both Brazil and Argentina and there is strong debate about which side offers the best views.
 I think the vistas from Argentina are spectacular, but I’ve yet to see the Falls from Brazil.
 My colleagues do say that Brazil’s views of the main cataract are next to none!
 I’ll have to report back after my next adventure.

 In my opinion, I think visiting either of these falls from just one country is sufficient, but that also depends on how much time you want to spend there.
-Seeing Victoria Falls from either Zimbabwe or Zambia will take only a couple of hours, while exploring both requires at least a half day, in large part due to the border formalities you must you will encounter when moving between the two countries.
+Seeing Victoria Falls from either Zimbabwe or Zambia will take only a couple of hours, while exploring both requires at least a half day, in large part due to the border formalities you will encounter when moving between the two countries.
 Most people also opt to pair a visit to the falls with a cruise along the Zambezi River looking for wildlife and time spent exploring Victoria Falls town in search of the perfect souvenirs.
 Most of our guests spend two nights in Victoria Falls.

 By comparison, the Argentinian side of Iguazu Falls alone offers enough activities to fill at least one full day.
 If you wanted to see both the Brazil and Argentina sides, you’d need two days/three nights to really experience all there is to offer.